 When I get frustrated with my husband, I also need to remember that he’s not Jesus.
 He’s going to make mistakes.
 He’s going to get it wrong some days.
 But, that doesn’t have to cause me to panic because my trust rests not in my husband.

 But in my God.

 And with a firm grasp of that concept I’ve been free for the last several years to let my husband lead.
 I don’t need to take control because I know that God actually has it.
-I don’t have to connive and manipulate.
-I don’t have to stress out if he’s not doing things the way I want.
+My own conniving and manipulative tendencies don’t help anything.
+Stressing out if he’s not doing things the way I want, doesn’t change anything either.
 I can just relax.
 God’s a much better event planner than I am.